 We use all three of these options to bring the red and other colors back into the scene, delivering a more interesting, color-accurate image.
-Accurate color balance renders whites as neutral… in other word, they will look white.
-Some might argue that the dull blue or green ambient tint is most-realistic since that’s the underwater view without artificial light or filters, but the majority of videographers prefer to use these tools to create more pop in the image.
+Accurate color balance renders whites as neutral.
+In other word, the whites will look white.
+Some might argue that the dull blue or green ambient tint is most-realistic since that’s the underwater scene we see without artificial light or filters, but the majority of videographers prefer to use these tools to create more pop in the image.

 So how does underwater color correction work?
 How do you choose between filters, lights and manual color correction when shooting GoPro video?
 Let’s break it down to the basics.